VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--compute-version`

-How to compute the version to publish artifacts as
+How to compute the version to publish artifacts as.

 #### `--url`